gmarceca/A-B-Testing-Udacity/README.md

 # A-B-Testing-Udacity
-These are the answers for the final project on the A/B testing course dictated by Udacity
+Here I developed the final project on the A/B testing course dictated by Udacity.
+Please go to the wiki to see analysis.